jbasset/jbasset.github.io/teaching/V&AR/TD1.md

 The idea is then to recover the difference between the position of the ball and the camera in a ``Vector3`` (using ``transform.position`` - <a href = "https://docs.unity3d.com/ScriptReference/Transform-position.html" target = "_blank">Doc</a>).
 In the ``Update`` method, you can move the camera to keep this distance constant (still using ``transform.position``).

-## Step 4: Create the collectables
+## Step 4: Create the collectibles

 Create a cube to model the objects to be picked up.
 We'll add a ``Rigidbody`` to it.
 To prevent it from falling to the ground, we'll remove gravity and define it as ``Kinematic``, as we won't be using forces to make it move.
 Instead, we'll use a script to make it turn on itself.